 There is a very important positive "side effect"

-A few years ago, researchers realized that this drawback could actually be a solution.
+A few years ago, researchers realized that this disadvantage could actually be a solution.
 A solution to remove carbon dioxide.

-"When we studied the mechanism further, we realized that fuel cells were able to capture and remove almost every piece of carbon dioxide that entered them," he says.
-Brian Setzler, co-author of the paper.
+“When we studied the mechanism better, we realized that the fuel cells were able to capture and remove almost every bit of carbon dioxide that entered them,” he says Brian Setzler, co-author of the paper.

 It's not a good thing for the fuel cell, but for a carbon dioxide separator it could be great.